Breast cancer is the most common type of cancer in the UK.

 Breast cancer screening

-About 1 in 9 women are affected by breast cancer during their lifetime.
+About one in eight women are diagnosed with breast cancer during their lifetime.
 There's a good chance of recovery if it's detected in its early stages.
 For this reason, it's vital that women check their breasts regularly for any changes and always get any changes examined by their GP.

 Mammographic screening (where X-ray images of the breast are taken) is the best available method of detecting an early breast lesion.
 However, you should be aware that a mammogram might fail to detect some breast cancers.
 It might also increase your chances of having extra tests and interventions, including surgery.